 Subsequent to the year-end, on 4 January 2021, under the 100% Quota Share Reinsurance Agreement between the Syndicate and LIC, the Syndicate was required to set up advanced funds in segregated Part VII settlement accounts managed by the Managing Agent on behalf of LIC from which claims with respect to transferred liabilities will be settled.
-As this transaction took place after the end of the reporting period, there is no impact on the Syndicate statement of financial position or income statement as at 31 December 2020 and will be reflected in the RITC accepting year of account in 2021.
+These accounts are reported in the Statement of Financial Position under deposits with ceding undertakings and amount to £41.4k.